 Students who are U.S. citizens or permanent residents and who will be enrolled in accredited colleges for the following academic year may apply.

-Applicants must complete the online application, including the essay describing their career, vocational or academic goals.
+Applicants must complete the online application, including an essay describing their career, vocational or academic goals.
 Essays must be no longer than 550 words.

 Since your scholarship application will be judged solely on the basis of this essay, it’s important that your essay accurately and fully describe your life, academic, career and/or vocational goals and how you plan to achieve them.